open/close all folders

 - Excite Truck and Excite Bots both have Nebula, a bizarre spacy realm, as their final track.

 - In Final Fantasy IV, Cecil's journey to the moon fulfills a prophecy.
 There he learns about the identity of the Big Bad and himself, and enters the Very Definitely Final Dungeon.

 - The Legend of Dragoon ends on the setting's resident Weird Moon, specifically on the inside, which is a strange dimension that apes various environments previously visited on the surface.

-- Most of the Mega Man Game Boy series have their final levels take place in space (the fifth game does not count due to half the boss roster residing in space levels, and the only game to completely avert the space setting is the third one).
+- Most of the Mega Man (Classic) Game Boy series have their final levels take place in space (the fifth game does not count due to half the boss roster residing in space levels, and the only game to completely avert the space setting is the third one).
 As for the main games, Mega Man 10 saves its very last stage for this trope, right after the usual four stages of a traditional endgame castle.

 - Done to great effect in the classic Infocom Text Adventure game A Mind Forever Voyaging; the epilogue has the protagonist and his family enter a rocket as part of the first space colonization efforts.